-While she never let her lack of higher education hold her back, Jackson says she is proud to be an example now for her five children, 23 grandchildren, and 14 (and counting) great-grandchildren.
+While she never let her lack of higher education hold her back, Chrissy says she is proud to be an example now for her five children, 23 grandchildren, and 14 (and counting) great-grandchildren.

 “I want to show my children and my grandchildren that higher education will benefit them,” she says.
 Many of her children have recently gone on to obtain their master’s degrees.
 “While it’s never too late to get an education, doing it sooner makes a big difference.”